 A weekend in Geneva is a great way to see the highlights of this beautiful Swiss city in a short amount of time.
-Spending 2 days on the shores of Lake Geneva is a great way to get to know this area of Switzerland.
+Spending a couple of days on the shores of Lake Geneva is a great way to get to know this area of Switzerland.

 As the second-most populous city in the country, Geneva makes an excellent place to explore when visiting the French-speaking part of Switzerland.
 Located not far from the border with France and boasting iconic gastronomic delights, spending 2 days in Geneva and its surrounding area is never a bad idea.